m-sehrawat/Lybrate-Website-Clone/README.md

 2. Online consulting with doctors for any kind of health problems.

-3.order health products to your address.
+3. Order health products to your address.

-4.get information of any disease or health issue along with preferred doctors.
+4. Get information of any disease or health issue along with preferred doctors.